9/27/25

 1. Honey

-Honey has been used for centuries as one of the most effective natural remedies for cough, and modern science backs up its reputation.
-Its thick, soothing texture coats the throat, calming irritation and reducing the urge to cough.
+Honey has been used for ages as one of the most efficient natural remedies for cough, and modern science backs up its reputation.
+Its thick, soothing texture coats the throat, calming irritation and suppressing cough urges.
 Beyond that, honey has natural antimicrobial and anti-inflammatory properties, which not only ease throat discomfort but may also help fight off the bacteria or viruses behind the cough.

 Research suggests that honey may work better than both placebo and salbutamol (a common medication that opens the airways) when used for up to three days.
 In fact, honey doesn’t just calm the throat—it also helps reduce coughing episodes more effectively than doing nothing at all